 The transmission attempt of a STA coordinated by an MM-SME collides internally with another STA coordinated by the same MM-SME (see 10.34 (MMSL cluster operation(11ad))), which is indicated to the first MAC entity with a (#2123)PHY-TXBUSY.indication (BUSY) as response to the PHY-TXSTART.request primitive.
 (11ad)

-Is the following necessary.
-See previous Editor Note.
-There may be no need to define “successful”.

-NOTE 1—For the purpose of this subclause, reception of a valid immediate response to any of the MPDUs in this PPDU determines that transmission of all MPDUs in the PPDU was successful.

 (45) In addition, the backoff procedure may be invoked for an EDCAF when the transmission of the MPDUs in a non-initial PPDU by the TXOP holder fails.(11ac)

 NOTE 2(#1101)—A STA can perform a PIFS recovery, as described in 9.21.2.5 (Multiple frame transmission in an EDCA TXOP),, or perform a backoff, as described in the previous paragraph, as a response to transmission failure within a TXOP.
 How it chooses between these two is implementation dependent.

-(46) A STA that performs a backoff within its existing TXOP shall not extend the TXNAV timer value.
+(46) A STA that performs a backoff within its existing TXOP shall not extend the TXNAV timer value (see 9.21.2.5 (Multiple frame transmission in an EDCA TXOP)).

 NOTE 3(#1101)—In other words, the backoff is a continuation of the TXOP, not the start of a new TXOP.